csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 If the concurrency control scheme allows a data item _X_ that has been modified by a transaction _T_1 to be further modified by another transaction _T_2 before _T_1 commits, then undoing the effects of _T_1 by restoring the old value of _X_ (before _T_1 updated _X_) would also undo the effects of _T_2\.
 To avoid such situations, recovery algorithms usually require that if a data item has been modified by a transaction, no other transaction can modify the data item until the first transaction commits or aborts.

 This requirement can be ensured by acquiring an exclusive lock on any up- dated data item and holding the lock until the transaction commits; in other words, by using strict two-phase locking.
-Snapshot-isolation and validation-

-**730 Chapter 16 Recovery System**

-based concurrency-control techniques also acquire exclusive locks on data items at the time of validation, before modifying the data items, and hold the locks until the transaction is committed; as a result the above requirement is satisfied even by these concurrency control protocols.
+Snapshot-isolation and validation-      based concurrency-control techniques also acquire exclusive locks on data items at the time of validation, before modifying the data items, and hold the locks until the transaction is committed; as a result the above requirement is satisfied even by these concurrency control protocols.

 We discuss later, in Section 16.7, how the above requirement can be relaxed in certain cases.